aditya-grover/climate-learn/CONTRIBUTING.md

 ## Pull requests

 If you have resolved an issue or want to contribute new tests, please open a [pull request](https://github.com/aditya-grover/climate-learn/pulls).
 Code changes must be compliant with [Black](https://black.readthedocs.io/en/stable/) and be accompanied with instructions to check the effect(s) of the changes.
 After submitting your pull request, please wait for one or more of the ClimateLearn maintainers to review it.
+For maintainers, pull requests are squashed and merged.